Honeydew0311/TARUMT-marketplace/README.md

 # TARUMT marketplace
- It is a mobile application
+ It is assignment for mobile application named TARUMT marketplace.